pa-ba/calc-comp/README.md

      the full definitions of the compiler and the virtual machine.
 But we used the same methodology as described in the paper to *develop* the Coq proofs.
-This is achieved by initially defining the Code data type as an empty type, defining the VM relation as an empty relation (i.e. with no rules), and defining the compiler function using the term "Admit" (which corresponds to Haskell's "undefined").
-This setup then allows us to calculate the definition of the Code data type, the VM, and the compiler as described in the paper.
+This is achieved by initially defining the `Code` data type as an empty type, defining the `==>` relation as an empty relation (i.e. with no rules), and defining the compiler function using the term `Admit` (which corresponds to Haskell's "undefined").
+This setup then allows us to calculate the definition of the `Code` data type, the VM, and the compiler as described in the paper.

 File Structure
 --------------